0xflux/Wyrm/Milestones.md

 8) [ ] Final OPSEC review on binary indicators to make sure nothing is introduced in this version.
 9) [ ] Ps should show parent pids with children in a hierarchy
 10) [ ] Logrotate setup
+11) [ ] More custom export functionality:
+    1)  [ ] Can we link to an extern that someone has written?
+    2)  [ ] Auto .obj to machine code converter for profiles?

 ### v1.0 - Whelpfire